Guide

 Key takeaways

-• Calculate the total cost carefully before proceeding, as factoring fees typically range from 1-5% of invoice value (sometimes up to 15%), making it more expensive than traditional bank loans but faster to obtain.
+• Calculate the total cost carefully before proceeding, as factoring fees typically range from 1-5% of each invoice value, which is generally higher than traditional bank loan interest rates.

 What is invoice factoring?

 Invoice factoring is a financing method where you sell your unpaid invoices to a third-party company for immediate cash.
-The factoring company then collects payment directly from your customers and keeps a fee for the service.
+Instead of waiting 30 to 90 days for customer payments, you receive most of the invoice value upfront while the factoring company collects payment directly from your customers.

 How does invoice factoring work?